Blast02/Conway-s-Game-of-life-optimisation-leaderboard/README.md

 - Learn the basics of **low-level languages** like C, C++, or Rust 🦀

 At first, it was simply a way for me to move beyond Python and try something new.
+My first version of the game in Python was made in less than a day, without AI or any form of optimization.
+I just wanted to have a basic reference implementation.

 ---